pdbousounis/SNV2/README.md

-# SNV2
+# SNV<sup>2</sup>
 Reconstruction of SNV-SNV Interaction Networks via Computational Detection of Variant Co-expression in RNA-sequencing Data

 This toolkit contains the required scripts to transform sequencing files into SNV^2 input files then run the MatrixEQTL R package to determine significant variation-variation relationships.

 ## Getting Started:
 These instructions will get you a copy of the scripts up and running on your machine for development and testing purposes.
-See Running the scripts for notes on how to use the project on a live system.
+See ***Running the scripts*** for notes on how to use the project on a live system.

 ### Prerequisites:
 * An R (>3.5) installation.
-The following packages are required and will be installed automatically: corrplot, data.table, dplyr, factoextra, ggplot2, ggpubr, gtools, MatrixEQTL, psych, RColorBrewer, stringr, tidyr
+The following packages are required; SNV2 will be installed automatically: corrplot, data.table, dplyr, factoextra, ggplot2, ggpubr, gtools, MatrixEQTL, psych, RColorBrewer, stringr, tidyr
 * Each of the following scripts copied to a working directory on your machine: